adi658/cert-manager/docs/tutorials/acme/migrating-from-kube-lego.rst

 .. code-block:: shell

    helm upgrade cert-manager \
-       jetstack/cert-manager \
+       adi658/cert-manager \
        --namespace kube-system \
        --set ingressShim.defaultIssuerName=letsencrypt-staging \
        --set ingressShim.defaultIssuerKind=ClusterIssuer

-You should see the cert-manager pod be re-created, and once started it should automatically create Certificate resources for all of your ingresses that previously had kube-lego enabled.
+You should see the cert-manager pod be re-created, and once started it should automatically create Certificate resources for all of your ingresses that previously had kube-certmanager enabled.

 6. Verify each ingress now has a corresponding Certificate
 ==========================================================

-Before we finish, we should make sure there is now a Certificate resource for each ingress resource you previously enabled kube-lego on.
+Before we finish, we should make sure there is now a Certificate resource for each ingress resource you previously enabled kube-certmanager on.

 You should be able to check this by running: